Harleen1kaurH/SDC/pythonrepo.md

 Websites that use
 Yahoo Groups, Nokia, CIA

-## DATATYPES
+## DATATYPES AND CONVERSION

+There are two types of conversions of datatype:
+1. Implicit Conversion: the datatype itself get converted into other datatype without any external interference
+2. Explicit Conversion: the datatype is deliberately converted to other datatype using statements like int(2.0) etc.

-## VARIABLES AND THEIR CONVERSION
+## VARIABLES
 A variable is a name that is assigned to a value.
 It is done so that we can refer to that value at some later point in the program.

 Let us see the usage of values and variables in a program.

 During input, we receive values and assign them to variables.
 During processing, we perform operations on values and variables to generate more values.
 These computed values are also assigned to variables.
-During output, we display the computed values in variables to the end users.</P>
+During output, we display the computed values in variables to the end users.

-## CODING STANDARDS</H2
+## CODING STANDARDS

 Coding standards are the set of guidelines that can be used to enhance the readability and clarity of the program and make it easy to debug and maintain the program.